bellpepper91/beng183/final.md

 Immunoprecipitation refers to the two step process of selecting and retrieving a protein of interest (and accompanying complexes) using antibodies.
 - Selection employs the ability of antibodies to specifically bind to particular proteins of interest.
 This property makes them good selective markers.
 - Retrieval is facilitated by using antibodies attached to magnetic beads.
-Attaching a magnetic bead to the antibody provides a mechanism for recovering the antibody, along with any complexes of protein and/or DNA bound to it.
+The magnetic bead provides a mechanism for recovering the antibody, along with any complexes of protein and/or DNA bound to it.
+In practice, unselected DNA fragments and proteins are aspirated off while the selected complexes are immunoprecipitated.

 #### 4) Purify DNA and Prepare for Sequencing